13 Simple Patterns For Your Geometric Bullet Journal Pages

 How To Enhance Your Patterns

-Going just black and white is wonderful and looks amazing!
+Going just black and white is wonderful and looks fantastic!
 But if you’re looking for something more, I have a few ideas for you.

 - Use color